-I spent two weeks traveling around the Yucatan Peninsula in Mexico exploring the beautiful beaches, visiting ancient ruins, and of course, checking out the world-renowned Mayan Riviera Cenotes.
+I spent two weeks traveling around the Yucatan Peninsula in Mexico exploring the beautiful beaches, visiting ancient ruins, and of course, checking out the Best Mayan Riviera Cenotes.

 If you don’t know what a Cenote is, it’s basically a natural sinkhole filled with fresh groundwater which is typically a vibrant blue or crystalline color due to the surrounding limestone rocks.

 In this guide, you will find my pick of the 9 Best Cenotes in Riviera Maya including where to find them, how much they cost, and what to expect at each one.

 I have broken down this list of Cenotes into two parts based on their location.